bb-io/Contentful/README.md

 ### Workflows

 - **Get workflow** returns details of a specific workflow based on the workflow ID.
+- **Get workflow definition** returns details of a specific workflow definition based on the workflow definition ID.
 - **Update workflow step** move a workflow to a specific step.
 - **Complete workflow** completes a workflow.
 - **Cancel workflow** cancels a workflow.